 Shipboard dining options - Food and Drinks

 The 2-story Cascades is Radiance's main dining room.
 It features oversized mirrors and columns draped in curtains.
-The whole space offers an airy ambiance and seats 1110 guests.
+The whole space offers an airy ambience and seats 1110 guests.
 The Cascades also has two small private dining areas, 30-seat Tides (port side) and 102-seat Breakers (starboard side).
 Breakfast is served on the lower deck from 8.00 am to 10.00 am offering waiter service menu with the usual breakfast fare of omelettes, bacon, sausages, French toast, pancakes, smoked salmon bagels and a special of the day dish.

 The buffet area offers a small selection of pre-made items.
 Lunch is served from noon to 1.30 pm and features Brasserie 30 menu which enables passengers to complete meals in 30 minutes.
-It includes a “Tutti” salad bar which offers everything from tomatoes, lettuce, eggs and grated carrot to prawns, tuna, meats, cheeses and breads.
+It includes a “Tutti” salad bar which offers everything from tomatoes, lettuce, eggs and grated carrot to prawns, tuna, meats, cheeses and bread.
 The dinner menu offers 9 appetizers to choose from, 10 entree choices, 3 different types of soups, 7 desserts and classics.
-Additionally the menu lists Chef’s Inspiration which is the recommendations of the Chef for a starter, main and dessert each day.
+Additionally, the menu lists Chef’s Inspiration which is the recommendations of the Chef for a starter, main and dessert each day.

 Follows the complete list of Radiance of the Seas restaurants and food bars.

 - Cascades Restaurant (1110-seat aft Dining Room, with two smaller private dining rooms: 30-seat Tides and 102-seat Breakers)